misterbisson/bcms/readme.txt

 1. Automatically build an index of headings on a page and create a table of contents to it (with links to anchors on the page)
 1. Embed a list of pages or sub-pages on a page or post

+= History =

+The bCMS plugin is derived from bSuite and includes many of the content management features and none of the cruft from that plugin.

 == Installation ==

 1. Place the plugin folder in your `wp-content/plugins/` directory and activate it.